We may collect a share of sales or other compensation from the links on this page.

 Further reading: Quora.

-Man-made snow is real snow, its just artificially made by pumping water droplets at high speed through a snow canon when the temperatures are below -2°C (28°F) source.
+Man-made snow is real snow, it is just artificially made by pumping water droplets at high speed through a snow canon when the temperatures are below -2°C (28°F) source.

 Many resorts (at huge expense) use cannons to supplement their natural snowfall and keep their groomers open throughout the season.
 While snow cannons are becoming more efficient, they still require huge amounts of water to be pumped uphill and consume lots of electricity.